 I can geographically present the flow of World War II.

 The National Content Standards of American History identify that all US history students should be able to explain the major turning points of World War II – so that’s what I am expecting from my young historians!
 Over the next week, we will see the progression of the war.
-Your major task is to create some sort of map that not only locates each of the major turning points, but also offers essential information about the event.
+Your major task is to develop an annotated map that not only locates each of the major turning points, but also offers essential information about the event.
 For each location listed, you should have a proper location on your map, a title, a date, and a brief overview of the event and its impact.
-For an example take a look at my map with Pearl Harbor.
+For an example, take a look at my map with Pearl Harbor.
 My description is probably a little more detailed, with a quote, an image, and a resource or two.
-Those options are up to you – whatever it takes to hit the target.
+Those options are up to you – whatever it takes to hit the targets.

 We now know a little about how WWII started in Europe – but how did the US get involved in this global conflict?
 How did American go from ISOLATION to INTERVENTION?
 That’s our target, so let’s find out!